frankng-sg/42singapore/cursus/pipex_checker/README.md

 10. Program should create correct output file if command argument has double quotes and a user-created command is used

+11. Program should return error if first command is not found

+12. Program should return error if second command is not found

 ## How to use

 1. Download pipex_checker folder to your computer